We envision a vibrant community farm, a model of shared governance and co-stewardship that helps restore community resilience.

-we envision a thriving ecology that reconnect humans to the sacred web of relationship that sustains culture and lifeways.
+We envision a thriving ecology that reconnects humans to the sacred web of relationship that sustains culture and ways of life.

 we envision the return of land to its rightful stewards, practicing rematriation and reparations as modes of collective healing, and community-based land stewardship rooted in right relationship with poor, Black, Indigenous, unhoused, and landless peoples of the world.

 The farm has reopened to walk-in volunteers.
 To get the most out of your volunteer experience, we recommend you sign up for a regular weekly time slot via our volunteer interest form.